dotnet/docs-maui/docs/get-started/first-app.md

     > [!NOTE]
     > If this is the first time you've created a .NET MAUI app, you may be prompted to install the Android SDK.
 This is because the default build target for a new .NET MAUI app is Android.
     >
-    > If you want to also target and run on Android, navigate to the start of this article and select Android.
-Then, complete this tutorial which will teach you how to install the Android SDK and create a virtual Android device..
+    > If you want to also target and run on Android, navigate to the start of this article and select Android to learn how to install the Android SDK and create a virtual Android device.

     :::zone-end